Demuirgos/Lambda-Calculus/README.md

-# Lambda-Calculus (WIP)
+# OxAlc :: Lambda-Calculus (WIP)
-A simple Programming Language Compiler to Lambda-Calculus, with a Lambda-Runtime Oxalc Example :
+A simple Programming Language Compiler to Lambda-Calculus and Javascript, with a Lambda-Runtime

+## Oxalc Example :

  * in a separate file called functions.oxalc :
 ```fs